-There are countless pedals on the market so it can be hard to know which one really takes the cake.
-Luckily we did all of the hard work for you.
+There are countless pedals on the market, however, so it can be hard to know which one really takes the cake.
+Luckily, we did all of the hard work for you.

-Below are the 5 best reverb pedals for the guitar that are each perfect for adding to your pedal board.
+Below are the 5 best reverb pedals for the guitar.
+Each of these would be a great addition to your pedal board.

 Best Guitar Reverb Pedals – Quick View

-The MXR M300 Reverb Pedal is our top reverb pedal choice and is a high-quality piece of equipment that is not lacking and features and functionality.
+The MXR M300 Reverb Pedal is our top reverb pedal choice and is a high-quality piece of equipment that isn’t lacking in features or functionality.
 The pedal offers a good variety of tones at a reasonable price.